harvey-dai-haiwen/dara_hw/README_v0.3_before_cleanup.md

-# Dara v1.1.2hw_v0.3 — XRD Phase Analysis with Multi-Database Support# Dara v1.1.2hw_v0.3 — XRD Phase Analysis with Multi-Database Support# Dara v1.1.2hw — Streamlined XRD and Multi-Database Workflow# Dara v1.1.2hw — Streamlined XRD and Multi-Database Workflow
+# Dara v1.1.2hw_v0.3 — XRD Phase Analysis with Multi-Database Support# Dara v1.1.2hw — Streamlined XRD and Multi-Database Workflow# Dara v1.1.2hw — Streamlined XRD and Multi-Database Workflow

 **Version**: 1.1.2hw_v0.3

-**Python**: 3.11-3.12 (Ray compatibility requirement)

-**Package Manager**: UV (recommended)**Version**: 1.1.2hw_v0.3

-This README focuses on the new local web server interface and quick start guide.
-For the original Dara documentation, see legacy files in `docs/`.**Python**: 3.11-3.12 (3.13 not compatible with Ray on Windows)
+**Python**: 3.11-3.12 (3.13 not compatible with Ray on Windows)

----**Package Manager**: UV (recommended)**Version**: 1.1.2+hw_v0.2  This README focuses on what’s new in 1.1.2hw and how to use Dara quickly.
+**Package Manager**: UV (recommended)**Version**: 1.1.2+hw_v0.2  This README focuses on what’s new in 1.1.2hw and how to use Dara quickly.
 Advanced database rebuild (全量更新) instructions are at the end.
 For the legacy landing page, see `README_original.md`.

+This README focuses on the new local web server interface and quick start guide.
+For the original Dara documentation, see legacy files in `docs/`.**Python**: ≥3.10 (tested on 3.10-3.13)

+---**Package Manager**: UV (recommended)---